JRoybalDev/fullstack-template-v1/docs/branding-and-marketing.md

 - The description is not too long.
 - Links open the intended pages.
 - Thumbnail images look clear.
+- Replaced or deleted uploads are no longer used by live content.
 - Light and dark themes both look readable.